 B. Tornadoes or High Winds

 - When a tornado watch is announced, this means that tornadoes are expected in, or near, your area.
 Keep your radio, television or cell phone app tuned to a local station for information and advice from your local government and the weather service.
-Also, keep watching the sky.
 If you see any revolving, funnel-shaped clouds, report them immediately by calling 911.
-(You may watch when a watch is announced.
-Never go to the windows during a warning.)

 - When a tornado warning is issued, it means that a tornado has actually been sighted or has been indicated by radar, and that this or other tornadoes may strike in your vicinity.
 Public warning will come over the radio, TV, or by five-minute steady blasts of sirens by the Civil Defense warning system.
 Take the following actions immediately!

 An announcement shall be made using the public address system to warn tenants that a tornado warning has been issued for your area and that it is advisable to have all occupants move to a safe location in the building.
 Take the following actions immediately.